Benefits for Beginners

 - Team bonding events

 While these benefit preferences are a good starting point, the attractiveness of benefits to employees also depends on specific job characteristics, as these might be different from national averages.
-The graph below illustrates the percent of employees with access to benefits that participate in categorized by job characteristic.

 Factors to Consider When Selecting Benefit Offerings